jsarbach/data-engineering/dataset-creation-bigquery-dataflow/README.md

-# Datasets Creation with BigQuery and Dataflow
+# Dataset Creation with BigQuery and Dataflow

 This is the code referenced in my Medium/TDS article [Creating ML Datasets with Ease using BigQuery and Dataflow].